Belonging & Connection

 A Foundation for Belonging

-While Access to Behavioral Health doesn’t stand alone as its own page or workgroup, it is deeply woven into every other pillar of connection.
+While Access to Behavioral Health doesn’t have its own page or workgroup, it is foundational to every other pillar of connection.
 Whether we’re designing inclusive spaces, hosting community events, or sharing stories that reduce stigma, behavioral health shows up as a cross-cutting theme.
-Supporting emotional well-being, promoting healing, and ensuring people can access care are foundational to building trust, safety, and a sense of belonging across Park County.
+Fortunately, there are multiple efforts focused on improving access and LiveWell49 remains committed to working with our partners to align systems of care.

 The U.S. Surgeon General’s Advisory on the Healing Effects of Social Connection